NxPKG/khulnasoft-docs/content/load-balancing/reference/migration-guides/load-balancing-graphql-nodes.md

 # Migrate to new GraphQL nodes

-After 30 September 2021, Cloudflare will make the following changes to the Load Balancing GraphQL schema:
+After 30 September 2021, Khulnasoft will make the following changes to the Load Balancing GraphQL schema:

 *   Deprecate nodes:
     *   `loadBalancingRequestsGroups` will be deprecated for `loadBalancingRequestsAdaptiveGroups`